 One can know how to ride a bicycle, play the cello, or collect experimental data.
 But who can know how to properly ride a tandem bicycle, perform a symphony, or run a high-energy physics experiment?
 Reductionist analyses fail to account for these cases strictly in terms of the individual know-how involved.
 Nevertheless, it doesn’t follow from non-reductionism that groups possess this know-how.
 One must first show that epistemic extension cannot obtain.
-This is the idea that individuals can possess knowledge when relying on others for some of the goods generating it.
+This is the idea that individuals can possess knowledge even when others possess some of the epistemic materials (e.g. evidence possessed, abilities exercised) generating it.
 I show that only knowledge-that can be epistemically extended, not knowledge-how.
 Appeal to epistemic extension is a viable way of avoiding group knowledge-that ascriptions but not group knowledge-how ascriptions.
 Therefore, groups can know how.

 (2016).
 “Justified Group Belief in Science.”
 Social Epistemology Review & Reply Collective 5(9): 6-12.